-Pursuant to article 150(1) of Law 4548/2018, we submit to your General Meeting this Management Report of the Board of Directors and the attached financial statements of FRAPORT REGIONAL AIRPORTS OF GREECE "A" S.A. (hereinafter "Fraport Greece A" or "Company") which were prepared in line with the International Financial Reporting Standards ("IFRSs"), as these have been adopted by the European Union, for the year which ended on 31 December 2023, and kindly request that you approve them.
+Pursuant to article 150(1) of Law 4548/2018, we submit to the General Meeting this Management Report of the Board of Directors and the attached financial statements of FRAPORT REGIONAL AIRPORTS OF GREECE "A" S.A. (hereinafter "Fraport Greece A" or "Company") which were prepared in line with the International Financial Reporting Standards ("IFRSs"), as these have been adopted by the European Union, for the year which ended on 31 December 2024, and kindly request that you approve them.

-1. Business plan, goals and key strategies
+1.Business plan, goals and key strategies

-Fraport Greece A was established in 2015 with the object of maintaining, operating, managing, improving, and developing for the coming 40 years 7 regional airports in Greece.
+Fraport Greece A was established on 27 February 2015 with the object of maintaining, operating, managing, improving, and developing for the coming 40 years seven regional airports in Greece.
 On 11 April 2017, Fraport Greece A undertook the operation of the airports.

-The project involves the operation, management, development and maintenance of 7 regional airports, 3 in mainland Greece and 4 on islands.
-In particular, Fraport Greece A is in charge of the operation of the airports of Aktio, Zakinthos, Kavala, Thessaloniki, Kerkira, Kefalonia, and Chania.
+The project involves the operation, management, development and maintenance of seven Greek regional airports, three in mainland Greece and four on islands.
+In particular, Fraport Greece A is in charge of the operation of the airports of Aktio, Zakinthos, Kavala, Thessaloniki, Kerkira, Kefalonia and Chania.